Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Exclusions are conditions that your travel insurance policy may not pay out for.
 Common exclusions to watch out for include:

 - Reckless or irresponsible behavior.
-If you think an insurer could successfully argue that your behavior was unreasonable, irresponsible or put yourself or someone else in danger intentionally, then they may reserve the right to not pay out.
+If you think an insurer could successfully argue that your behavior was unreasonable, irresponsible or intentionally put yourself or someone else in danger, then they may refuse to pay out.

 - Pre-existing conditions.
 If you get sick due to an illness or condition you didn’t clear with your insurer, you may not be covered.